 “Horrendous traffic.
 Very dirty.
 Crowded.
 Stressful way of life."

 These are some words that my friends use to describe Manila.
 Some of them discourage me of visiting Manila; they keep on insisting that I should visit Baguio, Batangas or Laguna instead.
 But I always have this urge to travel and explore Manila.
-Behind the towering skyscrapers of Makati Central Business District and the heavily polluted waterways and highways lies the soul of Manila, curling up in her own bed, crying.
+Behind the towering skyscrapers of Makati Central Business District, and the heavily polluted waterways and highways lies the soul of Manila, curled up in her own bed, crying.
+One misunderstood soul.

-Armed with only Php 1,500, I flew to Manila in search of her soul whilst braving its chaotic environment.
+Armed with only Php 1,500, I flew to Manila in search of her soul while braving its chaos.

 It was a good thing that my flight to Manila was not delayed.
 Because we were on a tight budget, Shane and I took the shuttle bus and dropped us near the LRT 1 EDSA Station.
 It was a Saturday thus the train was not that crowded.
 We stopped by at the United Nations station and walked a few hundred meters before reaching Luneta.